wolfsbane-14/iPhone-Media-Mover/README.md

-# iPhone Media Transfer Script for Ubuntu
+# iPhone Media Mover

-A robust script to **safely copy, verify, and optionally delete photos and videos from an iPhone to Ubuntu**.
+A robust application to **safely copy, verify, and optionally delete photos and videos from an iPhone to Ubuntu**.
 Designed for reliability with clear logging, resumption support, and optional checksum validation.

 ## Features